-Our common stock is registered with the Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934 ("Exchange Act").
-As a result, we file annual, quarterly and current reports, proxy statements and other information with the SEC.
+Our common stock is registered with the U.S. Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934 ("Exchange Act").
+We file reports and other information with the SEC.

 As described below, we incorporate certain documents by reference in this Offering Circular, which means that we are disclosing information to you by referring you to those documents rather than by providing you with separate copies.
 We incorporate by reference in this Offering Circular: